calculix/CalculiX-Examples/Scripts/README.md

 This script enable the display of results not averaged at the nodes in CGX.
 The trick is to provide a separate node for each element where otherwise all adjacent elements would share the same node.
-Instead of ensuring continuity of the displacement field by using the same node, identical displacement of repeated nodes is enforced using equations.
+Instead of ensuring continuity of the displacement field by using the same node, identical displacements and temperatures of repeated nodes is enforced using equations.

 These equations completely eliminate the dofs of the added nodes, such that no